Tomislav Rukavina

 Tomislav Rukavina (born 14 October 1974) is a Croatian professional football manager and former player who is the manager of the Croatia national U-17 team.

 Club career

 In 1992 Rukavina started his football career in his hometown of Osijek, before moving to NK Zagreb during his second season.
 After 57 appearances for NK Zagreb, he was transferred to Dinamo (then called Croatia Zagreb), where he won four national championships.
 He played four seasons in Italy for S.S.C.
 Venezia before returning to his homeland and finishing his career at Hajduk Split.
 He won the HNL seven times and the Croatian cup three times.

 International career

 Rukavina made his international debut for the Croatia national team against Poland in the 2–1 friendly win at Rijeka on 28 February 1996.
 He made five appearances for Croatia.
 His final international was a November 1999 friendly away against France.

 Managerial career

-Rukavina became first team coach at Dinamo Zagreb in March 2009., after arriving of Krunoslav Jurčić.
+Rukavina became first team coach at Dinamo in March 2009., after arriving of Krunoslav Jurčić.
+He took charge of NK Osijek in March 2014.
+He became a youth coach at Dinamo in June 2017.